Call 877-558-2557

 Mineral scale

-White buildup on pads, water lines, or the reservoir can be worth mentioning in hard-water areas.
+White buildup on pads, water lines, or the reservoir is common in hard-water areas.

 Leaks